Ubuntu Server Hardening Checklist for Production Use

 sudo nano /etc/ssh/sshd_config

 Set the following parameters.
-Find each line in the file, uncomment it if it is already present, or add it if it is missing.
+Find each line in the file, uncomment it if present, or add it if missing.

 PubkeyAuthentication yes